DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/use-query-parameters.md

 * When binding a report to a stored procedure provided by an SQL data source.

-	The Data Source Wizard include the following page.
+	The Data Source Wizard includes the following page.

     ![](../../../../images/eurd-web-query-parameters-select-stored-procedure.png)